 “Avengers: Infinity War” is a really FAT movie.
 Like ORCA FAT (thank you Keyser Soze), because it is chock full of so much to see.
-If this equated to gorging on junk fund, after two hours and forty minutes, I would have a diabetic cardiac arrest and stroke immediately following the credits.
+If this equated to gorging on junk food, after two hours and forty minutes, I would have a diabetic cardiac arrest and stroke immediately following the credits.
 Is this a film that is worth that handicap, however?
 You bet it is.

 I know I’m redundant, but with all the best Marvel movies over the last 10 years, when there is an ensemble of top Hollywood talent portraying a huge cast of characters, once again, another installment has surfaced in the franchise that allows all of them with various moments to shine.
 (Yup, I’m using those words again, for maybe the fifth or sixth time.)
 Producer Kevin Feige with all of Disney’s support, has mastered the formula to ensemble casting and production, as good as when George Clooney and company performed under Steven Soderbergh’s direction in the “Ocean’s 11” remake.
 Thousands of special effects shots do not overpower the stage presence of the actors.
 The Marvel movies succeed because a story is always written first.
 Then witty dialogue comes thereafter, and then valid, convincing shock value.
 The special effects are the final ingredient.
 This is what the “Transformers” franchise and (yes, I’ll even own up to it) the “Star Wars” prequel trilogy (about ¾ of it) failed to achieve.
 This successful formula gives merit to the biggest opening weekend of all time, worldwide, and “Avengers: Infinity War” deserves it all.